Find a spider by...

 webs and egg sacs

-(The species name for this spider is uncertain; see notes below)
+(The species name for this spider is uncertain, some other species looking much the same; see notes below)

 female: 10 mm|